Evans Bank Hosts BAM+ in the Abrigo Data Center to Increase Efficiency and Scalability

 Better Fit, Better Service

-Community financial institutions manage large amounts of sensitive information and data, so it is not surprising that banks and credit unions have traditionally taken a cautious approach to cloud-based technology.
+Financial institutions manage large amounts of sensitive information and data, so it is not surprising that banks and credit unions have traditionally taken a cautious approach to cloud-based technology.
 When managed properly, however, hosted solutions provide a secure, effective way to manage an institution’s data and infrastructure.
 While cloud-based solutions can offer flexibility, operational cost savings, and scalability, not all hosted technology is created the same.
 In early 2020, New York-based community bank Evans Bank shifted away from its prior cloud computing provider in favor of the Abrigo Data Center (ADC).
-Now, BAM+ is securely hosted in the state-of-the-art ADC, a highly resilient environment with risk monitoring levels not currently sustainable by typical community financial institutions.
+Now, BAM+ is securely hosted in the state-of-the-art ADC, a highly resilient environment with risk monitoring levels not currently sustainable by typical financial institutions.

 “The Abrigo Data Center has been the better fit for us and has provided better service,” said Chris Nowak, VP, BSA Officer at Evans Bank.
 “Since we’ve implemented it, we haven’t seen any issues with the data center or experienced any interruptions with production.”